Non-intrusive double-greedy parametric model reduction by interpolation of frequency-domain rational surrogates: The double-greedy pMOR strategy

-\begin{remark} In case \ref{item:unbA}, one could impose a balanced matching by retraining the poorest model $\ROM_k$, forcing more iterations of greedy MRI until the surrogate has exactly $\overline{n}_\ell$ poles.
+\begin{rmrk} In case \textup{($\circ$)}, one could impose a balanced matching by retraining the poorer model $\textup{ROM}_k$, forcing more iterations of greedy MRI until the surrogate has exactly $\overline{n}_\ell$ poles.
 However, this approach has two clear issues, which might make it disadvantageous in practice: \begin{itemize} \item If many surrogates need retraining, one may incur in substantial additional computational cost.
-This is the case especially if $\pp$-adaptivity is employed, see \cref{sec:padapt}. \item Instead of identifying correctly the missing poles, MRI could introduce spurious effects, thus interfering with the matching procedure, rather than helping it.
-This is likely to happen if the missing poles are located outside the frequency domain $Z$. \end{itemize} \end{remark}
+This is the case especially if $\pp$-adaptivity is employed, see Section~\ref{sec:padapt}. \item Instead of identifying correctly the missing poles, MRI could introduce spurious effects, thus interfering with the matching procedure, rather than helping it.
+This is likely to happen if the missing poles are located outside the frequency domain $Z$. \end{itemize} \end{rmrk}

-At this point, we deem important to give a \emph{caveat}: neither of the two approaches above (pole reconstruction and removal) is, on its own, able to solve adequately all practical situations, as we showcase in a practical example in \cref{sec:ex2}.
-Instead, a hybrid version, with some poles getting removed and some reconstructed, should be able to perform better than either approach.
+At this point, we deem important to give a \emph{caveat}: neither of the two approaches above (pole reconstruction and removal) is, on its own, able to solve adequately all practical situations, as we showcase in a practical example in Section~\ref{sec:ex2}.
+Instead, a hybrid version, with some poles getting removed and some reconstructed, has the potential to perform better than either approach.
 Here, we choose to pursue this third approach, whose effectiveness obviously hinges on how well we can differentiate between ``good'' and ``bad'' poles.

-We summarize our proposed strategy in \cref{algo:unbalanced}, which replaces the simple matching loop in \cref{algo:build}.
-The main idea is the following: whenever it becomes necessary to match unbalanced models, the naive reconstruction \cref{eq:matchunbalanced} is used to augment the less rich surrogate(s); however, the added synthetic poles are flagged as unreliable.
+We summarize our proposed strategy in Algorithm~\ref{algo:unbalanced}, which replaces the simple matching loop in Algorithm~\ref{algo:build}.
+The main idea is the following: whenever it becomes necessary to match unbalanced models, the naive reconstruction \eqref{eq:matchunbalanced} is used to augment the less rich surrogate(s); however, the added synthetic poles are flagged as unreliable.
 At the end of the matching loop, all the models contain the same number of poles $\overline{n}=\max_{k=1,\ldots,S}\overline{n}_k$.
-At this point, if a pole with a certain index is too often unreliable, it is removed from the $\pROM$.
-Here, ``too often'' is determined based on a given tolerance tol\textsubscript{synth} between $0$ and $1$: the extreme values $0$ and $1$ correspond to cases \ref{item:unbA} and \ref{item:unbB}, respectively.
+At this point, if a pole with a certain index is too often unreliable, it is removed from the pROM.
+Here, ``too often'' is determined based on a given tolerance tol\textsubscript{synth} between $0$ and $1$: the extreme values $0$ and $1$ correspond to cases \textup{($\circ$)} and \textup{($\bullet$)}, respectively.